bkarakaya01/QuickXL/README.md

 QuickXL is a lightweight, zero-interop .NET library for generating and consuming Excel (`.xlsx`) files via the Open XML SDK.
 It exposes a simple, fluent API so you can:

-- Define your sheet name and data in code
-- Add columns by property selector (no reflection in the hot loop)
+- Export POCO collections to styled `.xlsx` in-memory
+- Import worksheet rows back into `List<T>` via attribute-decorated POCOs
 - Automatically calculate column widths and apply basic styles
-- Export to `byte[]` or stream in a single call
-- Import rows back into `List<T>` via attribute-decorated POCOs
--
+- Work entirely in .NET (no COM/Office interop)

 ## Supported Frameworks

 - .NET 8.0
 - .NET Standard 2.0 (includes .NET Core 3.1, 5, 6, 7, .NET Framework 4.6.1+, Xamarin, Mono…)

-## Features

-- Pure .NET Core, no COM or Office installation required
-- Zero reflection in export loop: uses precompiled delegates for high performance
-- Automatic column width calculation
-- Support for styling via OpenXML stylesheet definitions
-- Minimal API and ASP.NET Core integration

 ## Installation